StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 To put this into propositions, if

-- d = "I discern right actions from wrong actions"
+- d = "I discern wrong actions from right/neutral actions"
 - c = "I discern individual circumstances"
 - r = "I do right"
 - l = "I have a life purpose"